Title: Increased efficiency, accountability and transparency of courts in Moldova

 Moldova has implemented parts of its Justice Sector Reform Strategy and Action Plan 2011-2016.
 An accessible, efficient, independent, transparent and competent judicial sector exists, and Moldova’s courts operate with greater efficiency, impartiality, accountability and transparency.

 This project involves GIZ as part of a consortium, together with the Dutch Center for International Legal Cooperation and the French Justice Coopération Internationale.
-It is active in the following areas.
+It is active in institutional capacity building; provision of legal and academic advice; and communication, awareness raising, and cooperation with civil society.

 The consortium is supporting its Moldavian partners in: